RaphaelColman/AdventOfCode2021/README.md

 ![alt ""](https://github.com/RaphaelColman/AdventOfCode2021/blob/day_18_writeup/res/graphs/both_sides.png)

 That means that modelling the way these pairs work is actually very simple.
-We can use an infinite data structure, which is something Haskeller's seem to _love_
+We can use an infinite data structure, which is something Haskeller's _love_
 ```haskell
 data Tree
   = Pair Tree Tree